shin10kudev/weekend-code-challenge/05-show-me-combinations/SOLUTION.md

 With a flattened array, we can avoid a nested for loop.
 But we still need two for loops, except that they run consecutively.

-The first for loop will go through the integers and generate 2 lists -- one which contains all the combinations for each number, and a second to keep track of the count for each combination (since we lose this dimmension with a simple array).
+The first for loop will go through the integers and generate 2 lists -- one which contains all the combinations for each number, and a second to keep track of the count for each combination (since we lose this dimension with a simple array).

 The second for loop goes through that array of combinations and generates our output.
 The code becomes a bit convoluted, but looks like this: